qrti/tosh/instruct/cmus.md

 #### Dashboard Configuration

-dashboard configuration is done in [config.ini](source/config.ini), grid size, tiles, shapes, colors, commands, start app, command line and some flags can be set, instructions are given in the comments of the file
+Tosh dashboard configuration is done in [config.ini](../source/config.ini), grid size, tiles, shapes, colors, commands, start app, command line and some flags can be set, instructions are given in the comments of the file

 **symbols and functions** (used in config.ini)